Kacper Śpiewak

-Kacper Śpiewak (born 30 May 2000) is a Polish footballer who plays as a forward for Polish side Bruk-Bet Termalica Nieciecza and the Poland national under-21 team. Śpiewak began his senior club career playing for Stal Stalowa Wola, before signing with Nieciecza in 2020, winning the promotion to the Ekstraklasa in his first season.
+Kacper Śpiewak (born 30 May 2000) is a Polish professional footballer who plays as a forward for I liga club Polonia Warsaw.

+Śpiewak began his senior club career playing for Stal Stalowa Wola, before signing with Bruk-Bet Termalica in 2020, winning the promotion to the Ekstraklasa in his first season.
+In 2023, he moved to Motor Lublin, where he repeated the same feat.
+In January 2025, he joined Polonia Warsaw.

 Club career

 Stal Stalowa Wola

 Śpiewak started his career with Stal Stalowa Wola.

-On 30 July 2017, he made his professional debut for Stal, in a II liga 1–1 draw to Gryf Wejherowo.
+On 30 July 2017, he made his professional debut for Stal, in a 1–1 II liga draw to Gryf Wejherowo.
 In his third season at Stal, he scored his premier goal, as his team drew 2–2 to Olimpia Elbląg.
 At the end of that campaign, Stal was relegated to III liga.
 In the 2020–21 season, he played two games, scoring one goal in a Polish Cup fixture against Skra Częstochowa.

 Bruk-Bet Termalica Nieciecza

 On 19 August 2020, Stal Stalowa Wola announced that I liga side Bruk-Bet Termalica Nieciecza activated Śpiewak's buyout clause.
 On 23 August 2020, he made his debut and scored a goal for Bruk-Bet in a 4–0 Polish Cup victory over Bytovia Bytów.
 On 23 August 2021, he made his debut in Ekstraklasa, entering the pitch in the 85th minute in a 1–1 draw against Stal Mielec.